markround/tiller/README-HTTP.md

 # Paths
-You can use any URI layout, but the default is expected to look like the following :
+You can use any URI hierarchy, but the default is expected to look like the following (again, using MongoDB configuration as an example):

 	/tiller
 	 ├── environments
+	 │   ├── development
-	 │   └── development
+	 │   │   └── templates
+	 │   │
+	 │   ├── production
-	 │       └── templates
+	 │   │   └── templates
+	 │   │
+	 │   ... more environments here...
 	 │
 	 ├── globals
 	 │
 	 └── templates
-	     └── mongod.erb
+	     ├── mongod.erb
-	         ├── content
+	     │   ├── content
-	         ├── target_values
+	     │   ├── target_values
+	     │   │   ├── development
-	         │   └── development
+	     │   │   └── production
-	         └── values
+	     │   └── values
+	     │       ├── development
-	             └── development
+	     │       └── production
+	     │
+	     ... more templates here ...

 This also has the advantage that it is easy to implement using flat files.
 So, you can obtain the values for the "mongod.erb" template in the development environment via `http://tiller.example.com/tiller/templates/mongod.erb/values/development`.
 An example curl request (piped through [jq](http://stedolan.github.io/jq/) for formatting) might look like :